argonne-lcf/balsam/docs/user-guide/api.md

 ### Boolean Value

-Evaluating the query with `if query` also triggers evaluation, and the query evaluates to `True` if there is at least one object in the result set; it's `False` otherwise.
+Evaluating the query as a Boolean expression (e.g. in an if statement like `if query:`) also triggers evaluation, and the query evaluates to `True` if there is at least one object in the result set; it's `False` otherwise.